robtacconelli/Nacrith-CPU/README.md

 **Ideal use cases:**
 - Archival compression of **English literature, articles, documentation, non-repetitive texts**
 - Offline compression where **maximum ratio matters more than speed**
-- Research and benchmarking: achieving **state-of-the-art text compression ratios**
+- Research and benchmarking: achieving **best text compression ratios** among the systems evaluated
 - Compressing **non-repetitive, unique text** (not templates or boilerplate)

 **Not ideal for:**